What Is Mortgage Life Insurance?

 Mortgage life insurance costs more

-Because mortgage life insurance generally doesn’t require a medical exam or health questions, you’re likely to pay more than for your coverage than you would for traditional term life insurance (particularly if you’re in good health).
-Plus, as time goes on, the death benefit decreases but your premium typically doesn’t — which means your premium dollars don’t go as far as time goes on.
+Because mortgage life insurance generally doesn’t require a medical exam or health questions, you’re likely to pay more for your coverage than you would for traditional term life insurance (particularly if you’re in good health).
+Plus, as time goes on, the death benefit decreases but your premium typically doesn’t—which means your premium dollars don’t go as far as time goes on.

 Alternatives to mortgage life insurance